DEck13/conformal.glm/README.md

 This package computes and compares prediction regions for the normal, Gamma, and inverse Gaussian families in the `glm` package.
-There is functionality to construct the usual Wald type prediction region that one obtains from maximum likelihood estimation and the delta method, the parametric conformal prediction region, the nonparametric conformal prediction region, and prediction regions from conformalization of residuals.
+There is functionality to construct the parametric conformal prediction region and the nonparametric conformal prediction region.

 ## Usage